mtrpcic/hs-config/README.md

 |`primary + W`| Open a text dialog, allowing you to name the workspace you would like to apply to the current space |
 |`secondary + W`| Reset the workspace that has been assigned to this space.
 If no Workspace is assigned, you will be prompted for one |

-##### Third Party Spoons/Modules
+#### Third Party Spoons/Modules
 All of the Spoons included in this repository are custom built, but it's easy to include third party Spoons as well.
 If they adhere to the recommended API format, you can simply install the Spoon and then add it to the `spoons` table in `init.lua` and it will automatically be imported, keybound, and started.

-If you want to include a non-standard spoon or module, install it as usual, and then add custom code to the bottom of `init.lua` to handle inegrating it into your setup.
+If you want to include a non-standard spoon or module, install it as usual, and then add custom code to the bottom of `init.lua` to handle integrating it into your setup.

 ### Pro Tips